projectriff/riff/rfc/rfc-0003-developer-utils.md

 ## Problem
 A developer would like to interact with riff resources inside the cluster in ways that may not be desirable to expose outside of the cluster.
-This may be reading or writing message from a stream or invoking an http workload whose ingress policy is cluster-local.
+This may be reading or writing messages from/to a stream or invoking an http workload whose ingress policy is cluster-local.
 There is no one step mechanism for accomplishing any of these currently.

 An [earlier proposal](https://github.com/projectriff/riff/pull/1359) was to provide some of this functionality in the riff cli.
 The current proposal is a response to [feedback](https://github.com/projectriff/riff/pull/1359#discussion_r348617981) on that earlier proposal.